 4. Add a handful of raw cacao nibs to any granola or trail mix.
 Cacao nibs add crunch and a cocoa taste to any cereal.
 Cacao nibs go especially well with dried strawberries, dried cherries, almonds, dried papaya, raisins, and pecans.
 This makes a low-calorie healthy snack that is full of fiber, vitamins, and protein.

 5. Make an easy raw chocolate mousse.
 Blend 3 tablespoons of raw cacao with 1 mashed avocado, 3 tablespoons almond or cashew butter, ½ cup of almond milk or coconut milk, 1/3 cup prunes or dates, ¼ cup maple syrup and a dash of cinnamon, salt, and pure vanilla extract.
 Spoon into dessert bowls and chill until firm.
 Garnish with mint or fruit.
 The prunes in this recipe facilitate elimination and nut butter is a good source of muscle-building protein.

 Make an effort to buy cacao that is free of sugar, organic and that have not been processed with alkali.
 If you would like to consult with a Toronto naturopath about weight loss, nutrition or cleansing your body then visit the Pinewood Natural Healthcare Centre website that has a list of full services and products at www.pinewoodhealth.ca.
-We specialize in anti-aging therapies such as iv vitamin therapy, mesotherapy, and organ cleansing protocols.
+We specialize in anti-aging therapies.
 You can also call our Toronto Office at (416)-656- 8100.
 We also have an office in Pickering, Ontario at (905)-427-0057.
 Send an email to email@example.com and we would be pleased to answer any question that you have about our holistic health services.